UK Mortgage With Overseas Income: Why Residency, Currency And Evidence Matter

 A haircut on foreign income is one of the least understood features of this market, yet it can have a bigger impact on borrowing power than many applicants expect.
 In simple terms, a haircut means a lender does not use the full sterling-converted value of your overseas income when it runs affordability.
 It deliberately discounts part of that income to reflect exchange-rate risk, policy risk or volatility in the way the income is paid.

 Scottish Building Society shows the same caution in a different way.
-Its non-UK employment policy says maximum loan-to-value is 80%, minimum sterling-equivalent income is £40,000, there must be a track record of income paid into a UK bank account, foreign currency must be credited to a UK bank account in sterling, and the Society will stress the income of a borrower paid in a foreign currency.
-This is where many overseas-income cases are won or lost.
-The salary may be high enough on paper, but once the lender applies a haircut, a stress, a currency filter or a documentation rule, the case can look very different.
+Its non-UK employment policy says maximum loan-to-value is 80 per cent, minimum sterling-equivalent income is £40,000, there must be a track record of income paid into a UK bank account, foreign currency must be credited to a UK bank account in sterling, and the Society will stress the income of a borrower paid in a foreign currency.

-Your UK Footprint Still Shapes the Outcome
+Your UK Footprint Still Shapes The Outcome

 Even where a lender is open to overseas income, the application still has to make sense in UK terms.
 Underwriters usually want a case they can follow.
 That means a visible banking trail, a clear deposit story, an address history that supports the application, and documents that line up rather than contradict each other.